pesto-students/n6-emarat-be-eta-6/README.md

 </p>
 <h1 align="center">Emarat</h1>

-<p align="center">The perfect solution to make living in an residential society a pleasant and convenient experience - for the residents and management.
+<p align="center">The perfect solution to make living in a residential society a pleasant and convenient experience - for the residents and management.
 Pay monthly maintenance fees, complaints resolution, public announcements system, social feeds and more.</p>

 <h3 align="center">
 	<a href="https://e-marat.netlify.app/">Live URL</a>